-An experienced audiophile would definitely not worry about the end of a mic chord.
+An experienced audiophile would definitely not worry about the end of a cord.
 They would be more concerned about the ultimate quality of the audio output.
 But for someone who is just about starting out with podcasts, it is important that you know the difference between the two.
 The choice between XLR and USB microphones would also dictate the other types of equipment that you will be needing for your recordings.

 There are analog mixers, recorders, preamps, etc., which would be compatible only with a XLR mic.
-Remember, there are scores of XLR mic companies parading their products around the markets.
+Remember, there are scores of XLR companies parading their products around the markets.
 While this would mean easy access and plenty of options, it could come at a cost to you.
 The very fact that they would d be only compatible with other specific analog based products such as an analog recorder or tape recorder, it would mean that it could complicate your requirements.
 You will then need a separate device to convert all the analog signal into digital and then record it.

 Condenser Mics and Dynamic Mics

 Without going into details of the technology behind them, the basic difference between condenser and dynamic mics is that the former is usually used in studios, while the later are used for live recordings or stage shows.
 Usually handheld mics, which are commonly used for live sound, are dynamic mics.
 Earlier condenser mics used to connect to an analog chord.
 These days however, some manufacturers have started to come out with models that are hybrid.
-These models come with a USB port, apart from having its analog connector.
-With an increasing number of people preferring USB microphones, this type of product innovation is not surprising.
+These models come with a port, apart from having its analog connector.
+With an increasing number of people preferring USB, this type of product innovation is not surprising.

 While USB microphones score on every front, there are certain things that are quite unavoidable too.
 For example, there are chances that you could be breathing heavily into the mic, therefore disturbing the overall audio quality.
 This problem usually occurs whenever you are spelling S’s and P’s.
-The solution lies in purchasing a simple pop filter, along with your USB mic.
+The solution lies in purchasing a simple pop filter, along with your mic.
 The pop filter would cut out all such sounds with ease.

 Not everyone in this world is gifted with a good voice.
 This is especially so in case you are speaking into a mic, for it is only after lots of practice that one can speak without any of the hissing sounds made by our breathing patterns.
 In the case of podcasts there is also the fact that you could be doing the recording in a studio or it could be right in the confines of your home too.
-So, you would always welcome a USB mic that would automatically enhance your voice while cutting out on all other noise.
-There are good quality USB mics available these days that come with an internal equalizer, which helps smooth out variations that may develop in the speech too.
+So, you would always welcome a USB podcast mic that would automatically enhance your voice while cutting out on all other noise.
+There are good quality USB mic for podcasting available these days that come with an internal equalizer, which helps smooth out variations that may develop in the speech too.